 The concern for how to improve math skills often starts with a report card gone wrong.
 Of course you want help your child get good grades and feel successful in their studies.
 Many kids struggle with math, which can be very frustrating for them.
-Let’s face it, even as grown ups we still have trouble with math sometimes.
+Let’s face it, even as grown ups we still have trouble with mathematics sometimes.
 The good news is that there are some easy ways you can help your child to improve their math skills so they can feel more confident.

-How to Improve Math Skills
+How to Improve In Math Skills

 1. Start With Study Skills